rory-bedford/antelop-docs/docs/source/ui/admin.rst

 Note that the admin pages are only available to database administrators.
 They allow database administrators to restore temporarily deleted data, permanently delete data, and release data from computation.

-If you are familiar with the rest of Antelope then these admin pages should be self-explanatory.
+If you are familiar with the rest of Antelop then these admin pages should be self-explanatory.
 However, the exact behaviour of certain functions here need discussing, particularly with regards to data integrity.

 .. figure:: ../images/admin.png
    :alt: Admin page

-   Antelope admin page
+   Antelop admin page

 .. _admin: